TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

   - 100/200: 100/200 SMA cross.
   - 20/50: 20/50 SMA cross.
   - 10/20: 10/20 SMA cross.
 - Bear Power and Bull Power are based on a scoring system which scores several SMA crossovers across all timeframes M1 -> W1 (Total Power is always 100 for both LTF and HTF).
-The MA crossovers used are 200 SMA (price above or below the MA line), Death/Golden Cross (50/200 SMA), 100/200 SMA cross, 20/50 SMA cross, and 10/20 SMA cross.
+LTF Power is based on M1 -> M30 signals.
+HTF Power is based on H1 -> W1 signals.
+Each signal is worth 5 points currently (subject to change).

 ![MTF_MA_200SMA_Lines](Images/MTF_MA_200SMA_Lines.png)